-Moreover, those eligible for conviction of transporting a motor vehicle part to a chop shop include an unknown portion of those currently convicted of the following offenses.
-It is not known how many of the convictions in the table below may instead be convicted as Class H felonies under the proposed bill, or how sentencing practices may differ for the proposed offenses.
+Persons eligible for conviction of this offense may also include an unknown portion of those convicted of offenses listed above.
+It is not known how many of the convictions in the table below may instead be convicted as Class H felonies under the proposed bill, how many new convictions might result, or how sentencing practices could differ.